Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Polymatroidal Cut Functions and Hypergraph Flows

 We now state the main algorithmic result of this section, which allows us to construct hypergraph flow embedding from any single hypergraph flow.
-Just like in the case of graphs, this result is based on constructing a flow-path decomposition of the original flow, with the additional complication that we need to appeal to the absoluteness of the $\|\cdot\|_{F_h}$-norms to derive the required congestion bounds.
-The proof appears in Appendix~\ref{sec.appendix.optimization}.
+Just like in the case of graphs, this result is based on constructing a flow-path decomposition of the original flow.
+The particular form of polymatroidal cut functions plays monotonicity of the functions $F^+$ and $F^-$ plays a crucial role in bounding the congestion of the embedding, which cannot be controlled in the same way for general submodular cut functions.
+The proof appears in Appendix~\ref{sec.appendix.omitted}.